-How does the LTRC work?
+How did the LTRC work?

-The LTRC consists of the following:
+The LTRC consisted of the following:

 How can investigators use LTRC resources?

-Using lung tissue specimens from the LRTC, investigators can apply new technologies to characterize cellular and molecular abnormalities and how they relate to the presence, severity, and outcome of lung diseases.
+Using lung tissue specimens from the LTRC, investigators can apply new technologies to characterize cellular and molecular abnormalities and how they relate to the presence, severity, and outcome of lung diseases.
 This research can lead to a better understanding of disease development and new ways to treat and prevent lung diseases.